 Of course, putting together the required tech and connecting to a wide range of institutions is a formidable task.
 Banks could easily spend countless hours piecing together various APIs and back-ends before even starting on the more important front-end.
 By working with a specialized provider of Open Banking services, banks can focus on developing UX and not worrying about complicated infrastructure.

-With a great interface, a personalized payment experience, and a dedication to tech, banks can secure the best outcomes for their business and avoid being left behind.
+With a great interface, a personalized payment experience, and a dedication to tech, banks can secure the best outcomes for the business and avoid being left behind.